 Develop Your Ability to Lead, Manage, Design, and Transform Organizational Systems

-Welcome to the School of Organizational Leadership &Transformation (OLT), where you can expand your capacity as a leader, change agent, consultant, coach, or educator.
+Welcome to the Department of Leadership and Management, where you can expand your capacity as a leader, change agent, consultant, coach, or educator.
 We seek students like you, who have a passion for change and a desire to shape the future of organizations and communities as humanistic, purposeful, and sustainable.
 We offer you the opportunity to learn sustainable business practices, new management practices, and leadership principles in a supportive, dynamic learning environment.

-While many programs focus on developing leadership competencies and change management skills, OLT and the programs we offer prepare you to:
+While many programs focus on developing leadership competencies and change management skills, the programs we offer prepare you to: